How to Use Google Trends for SEO: Google Trends 101

 For example, Christmas decorations become hot sellers before the Holiday season, while sunscreens increase in demand in summers.

 However, there are certain trends that aren’t all that obvious and will only become so if you keep an eye on Google Trends data.
+The majority of successful digital marketers use Google Trends for market research, to identify time specific increases in demand as well as to preemptively create strategies for seasonal drops in demand.

 Let me show you what I mean by deciphering the 5-year data for comfortable shoes.